 Unfortunately, by March, we can find that any new goals we've made can be slipping away into the back of our minds as we get back to work and old habits start to creep in.
 Research has shown that about half of all adults make New Year's resolutions.
 But, fewer than 10% actually follow through for more than a few months (1).

-According to this article (2), March might even be the best time to make New Year’s resolutions, with the theory that sighting our goals on January 1st, then giving ourselves 8 weeks to get through the craziness of holidays and settling into the year, we can more realistically put actions in place to last throughout the year.
+According to this article (2), March might even be the best time to make New Year's resolutions.
+The theory is that sighting our goals on January 1st, then giving ourselves eight weeks to get through the craziness of holidays and settling into the year, means we can more realistically put actions in place to last throughout the year.

-With most of the year still to go and more than enough time for us to make positive changes, now is a great time to reassess our resolutions and get back on track.
-So, what are some things we can do to steer ourselves back towards a 2020 we can be truly proud of?
+With most of the year still to go and more than enough time to make positive changes, now is a great time to reassess our resolutions and get back on track.
+So, what are some things we can do to steer ourselves back towards a 2020 we can be genuinely proud of?

 Here are some of our go-to tips for a New Years Resolution check-in:

 Were they realistic?
 We can easily set ourselves up for failure if we expect too much of ourselves.

 We need to be kind to ourselves before we do anything else, so it pays to remember that we set ourselves these goals to benefit us, not to beat ourselves up over.

 Practice some mindfulness

 Research has shown that meditation and mindfulness can reduce stress (3).
 With less stress, we become more motivated and driven to achieve our goals.